 However, with Guaranteed Issue life insurance, there are no health questions.
 They don’t ask or care about marijuana use.
 If you can’t qualify for traditional life insurance, guaranteed issue will be better than no coverage.

 We are a group of independent agents who can help you shop the market and help find the company with the best underwriting guidelines for your situation.
-The MJ Life team specializes in helping people who smoke cannabis for recreation and for medicine.
+The Marijuana Life team specializes in helping people who smoke cannabis for recreation and for medicine.

 We can take a 100% confidential, in-depth look at your history and tell you what you can expect.
 Get multiple quotes from one of the few cannabis-friendly life insurance companies in the country.